You can enter up to three award categories by nominating your own or another organisation/initiative. There is no charge to enter.

 Marketing campaign of the year

-We would like to hear about inventive and inspirational marketing campaigns from across the international education sector, that deserve recognition for their reach, success, message or impact.
-Campaigns can have been run by any type of organisation operating in the industry, such as education providers, agencies, or a service provider offering support to the sector via language testing, housing support or insurance for example.
-We will take into consideration the success of the campaign within the context of budget and other resources available.
+The Marketing campaign of the year award celebrates inventive and inspirational marketing campaigns from across the global education industry that have achieved significant results in terms of reach, messaging or impact.
+Campaigns can have been run by any type of organisation operating in the sector, and we will take into consideration the success of the campaign within the context of budget and other resources available.

 Outstanding contribution to the industry

-In this category, we accept nominations on behalf of others.
-We are looking for nominated individuals who have helped evolve or shape the international education sector in a significant way.
-They do not have to have worked in the industry for a minimum period, but their influence in the field and how the international education industry has developed as a result of their work must be clearly evidenced.
+In the Outstanding contribution to the industry award, we accept nominations on behalf of others.
+This award recognises individuals who have helped evolve or shape the global education sector in a significant way.
+There are many people who have dedicated their career to influencing or changing the landscape of our industry in a positive way, and this award enables us to celebrate their individual achievements and the impact their work has had.
+Their influence in the field and how the global education industry has developed as a result of their work must be clearly evidenced.

 PIEoneer of the year

-This award is open to both organisations and individuals who can demonstrate their commitment to improving some facet of the international education industry.
-This could be: a new program, service, charitable mission, agent relations, quality accreditation, marketing, teaching, social engagement, visa advice, widening participation, recruitment or retention achievement, career planning etc. There is no timeframe around this award, it can be awarded to an organisation or person who has been working on their nominated project, business or idea for more than one year.
-Entrants in other categories can enter this category, which is considered the ‘crowning achievement’ award, if they believe their entry demonstrates genuine change and innovation that can impact the wider industry.
+Our flagship award, PIEoneer of the year, is open to organisations and individuals that can demonstrate their commitment to improving some facet of the global education industry and show how their entry has genuinely changed the landscape we operate in.
+Anyone from across the industry can apply for this award if they can evidence real change and innovation that is impacting the wider industry for the better.
+There is no timeframe to this award - it can be awarded to an organisation or person who has been working on their nominated project, business or idea for more than one year.
+Entrants in other categories can also enter this category, which is considered the ‘crowning achievement’ award, if they believe their entry demonstrates genuine change and innovation that can impact the wider industry.

 Progressive education delivery award